plotly/plotly.py/specs/reportspec.md

 After importing plotly, a Report object is created behind-the-scenes.
 There is only one report object per Python session.
-Grids and plots returned from plot.ly are automatically appended to the report object during the Python session, so that when you create a report:
+Plots returned from plot.ly are automatically appended to the report object during the Python session, so that when you create a report:

 ```python